 individual qualities is an important foundation to wood carving, but it is by

 no means exclusive to the experts.
 Most

-of you just starting to carve will already have an affinity with nature.
+of you just starting to carve will already enjoy the great outdoors, and know a few trees already.
 What

 you begin to carve, compile a relevant first aid kit (or buy one) and always